theogainey/theogainey-fresh/content/work/deno-xbar.md

 #!/usr/bin/env -S -P/${HOME}/.deno/bin:/opt/homebrew/bin deno run --allow-net
 ```

 Once you have added the shebang and imported the framework you can start writing your plugin.
 First you need to write whatever code you need to get the data you want to display in your plugin.
-Next you can make use of the framework to create your plugin.The framework exports two functions, `xbar` and `separator`.
+Next you can make use of the framework to create your plugin.The framework exports a function, `xbar` and a constant `separator`.
 The `xbar` function is used to create the menu bar plugin.
-The `separator` function is used to create a separator in the menu bar.
+The `separator` constant is used to create a separator in the menu bar.
 The `xbar` function takes a single argument, which is an array of menu items.
 A menu item can be either a string or an object.
 If the menu item is a string, it will be displayed as a menu item in the menu bar.
 If the menu item is an object, you can add additional functionality to the menu item.

 The following is an example of a plugin that uses the framework: